 Developing a sense of ‘ohana amongst our newest students, is also a focus area for us.
 That feeling of pride when you think about how awesome it is to be a Vulcan, that warm fuzzy feeling you have when you feel like this is your home, your community, your family.
 That means creating traditions that’ll last for years to come, supporting Vulcan Athletics and other great Vulcan activities, and helping people fill their closet with nothing but red, black, and white clothes.

 The Staff of the New Student Programs office consists of an Associate Director, 5 Student Coordinators, and a crew of amazing Orientation Leaders.

 The role of the Associate Director is to coordinate and direct campus initiatives involving new students.
 Additionally, the AD is responsible for the supervision of the Student Coordinators, and overall management of the Orientation Leaders and the Campus Visitation program.
 He coordinates the Fall and Spring Orientation Program ensuring that new students to the university are transitioned, welcomed, and oriented to what is needed to be a successful UH Hilo graduate.
 In addition, the Associate Director assists the Office of the Vice Chancellor for Student Affairs in the coordination of University 101, a for-credit academic course designed to provide first-time freshmen with the kinds of knowledge, attitudes and skills associated with college success.
 In addition, the Associate Director coordinates the Living Learning Community program where First Year students with a shared interest live together in one of our residence halls and take a shared academic course together each semester.
 The Associate Director is Jake Picus.

 There are three Student Coordinators who's job it is to coordinate the logistics of Orientation.
 The Student Coordinators also assist the Associate Director with training and management of the Orientation Leaders.
 Additionally, they each chair one of the three NSP Teams (Creating Connections, Academic Success, or Developing 'Ohana), planning events and developing initiatives associated with their area of focus.
-The three Coordinators this year are Krista Aoki, Remi Nakaza, and CJ Kow.
+The three Coordinators this year are Micah Ramos, Remi Nakaza, and CJ Kow.